esm-tools/esm_tools/docs/yaml.rst

 ==============================

 As previously mentioned, `ESM-Tools` offers extended functionality of the `YAML` files through the `esm_parser`.
-The following :ref:`yaml:Syntax` subsection lists the extended ESM-Tools syntax for `YAML` files including calendar and math operations (see :ref:`yaml:Math and Calendar Operations`).
+The following :ref:`yaml:Extended Syntax` subsection lists the extended `ESM-Tools` syntax for `YAML` files including calendar and math operations (see :ref:`yaml:Math and Calendar Operations`).
-The :ref:`YAML Elements` subsection list the `YAML` elements needed for configuration files and runscripts.
+The :ref:`yaml:YAML Elements` subsection list the `YAML` elements needed for configuration files and runscripts.

 Extended Syntax